richvreeland/dlab.kontakt.scripts/neighbors/README.md

 ## Tile Mode

-Limit your sample borrowing to a single sample, regardless of what you play.
+Limit the number of samples you borrow in a tiled manner.
+Use the **Fidelity** knob to recreate classic sampling styles: use every other sample at 100%, all the way down to using only one at 0%.
 The **Location** knob lets you specify which part of the sample map to focus on.

 ## Mode > Honky Tonk